-Before we get into the specifics of testing a used board, it is important to understand that one needs a fully connected system to be completely sure that the board works as intended.
+Before we get into the specifics of testing a used board, it is important to understand that one needs a fully connected system to ensure that the board works as intended.

 1. Follow the appropriate steps to install your motherboard into the rest of the rig.
-Make sure you have at least the minimum required parts we touched on earlier.
+Ensure you have at least the minimum required parts we discussed earlier.

 2. Power everything up to see if it works.
-If you get the right signals, the board should be fine to use.
+The board should be fine to use if you get the right signals.

 4. You may wish to run a stress test to see what the board can handle.
 In most cases, you can do this by overclocking everything that can be overclocked, run the computer for a while, and see how the board handles everything.

 5. Check your system for other possible errors before you put the board in it.
 Doing so will allow you to eliminate the used motherboard as a possible source of problems.

 Although they may not be conclusive, here are a few signs that could indicate a bad motherboard:

 - If the motherboard fails, the computer may shut down right after booting up.